 11.3 In case any provisions of these T&Cs are partly or fully invalid or unenforceable or contain any gaps, the remaining provisions shall remain unaffected.
-The parties are obligated to replace the invalid or unenforceable provision by a valid and enforceable provision that reflects the economic purpose of the invalid or unenforceable provision as closely as possible.
+The parties are obligated to replace the invalid or unenforceable provision or to fill this gap by a valid and enforceable provision that reflects the economic purpose of the invalid or unenforceable provision as closely as possible.

 Legal notice: These Terms and Conditions have been translated.
 In case of legal dispute, the German original Terms and Conditions apply.

 B. Data Protection Policy

 The following data protection declaration is to inform you of the processing of your personal data (hereinafter “Data”), which WebID Solutions GmbH (hereinafter “WebID”) processes relating to your use of this website, of the mobile apps (hereinafter together “Website”) and of WebID services.
 Such information is required in accordance with Articles 12, 13 and 21 of the European General Data Protection Regulation (GDPR).
 In addition, you will be informed of the scope of your consent to the processing of your Data and of the possibility to withdraw the consent you have given to WebID, both in accordance with section 3.3.3 of this data protection declaration.